arXiv/accessibility2024/source/participants.md

 Founder of Overleaf; VP Researcher and Community Engagement at Digital Science.

 Overleaf is the world's leading LaTeX-based online authoring platform, used by researchers around the world.
 John's current work focuses on how to best serve the broad research community, with a particular focus on the end user.
 [John's Linkedin](https://www.linkedin.com/in/john-hammersley-6419a266/)

+### Kevin-John Black
+Preprints Product Lead, Cold Spring Harbor Laboratory.

+Kevin-John brings his experience leading bioRxiv and medRxiv towards offering full-text HTML version of papers, and the broad implications of HTML on researchers and publishers.

+### Charles LaPierre
+Principal Accessibility and Content Quality Architect, Benetech; member of the following W3C Working Groups: Publishing Working Group, MathML Refresh, ARIA, APA / Personalization Task Force, EPUB3 W3C Community Group, and co-chair of the Accessibility Metadata W3C Community Group.

+Charles has been a pioneer in accessible product development since 1993 and is the technical architect of the Global Certified Accessible initiative at Benetech.
+This certification identifies publisher content as conforming to the EPUB 1.0 Accessibility Specification, for which Charles was a co-editor.
+[Charles' Linkedin](https://www.linkedin.com/in/charles-lapierre-8a16a13/)

+## Discussion